-Foothill WDB is in the processing of developing a formal layoff aversion strategy, understanding that it will be focused on the prevention or minimizing of unemployment for employees of companies that have announced layoffs or are struggling and at risk for layoffs.
+Foothill WDB is in the process of developing a formal layoff aversion strategy, understanding that it will be focused on the prevention or minimizing of unemployment for employees of companies that have announced layoffs or are struggling and at risk for layoffs.
 Layoff aversion focuses on saving jobs, putting people back to work, shortening the length of layoff, and revitalizing communities.
 The overall goal of layoff aversion is to save jobs.
-Implementation of programs and policies to develop the workforce, investment of limited resources, and arrangement of service delivery to continually improve employee skills is critical to an effective layoff aversion strategy.
+Implementation of programs and policies to develop the workforce, investment of limited resources, and arrangement of service delivery to continually improve employee skills are critical to an effective layoff aversion strategy.

 Foothill WDB leadership and staff recognize that there are a wide variety of approaches and strategies available to assist with layoff aversion.
 Layoff aversion is an ongoing effort, not a one-time event.
-Foothill WDB plans to implement following strategies and services for Layoff Aversion: an early warning network; monitoring of economic trends; asset mapping; and use of WIOA and other funds for incumbent worker training.
-As this Plan is implemented, a workgroup of the local board will be established to guide this effort.
+Foothill WDB is considering the following strategies and services for layoff aversion: an early warning network; monitoring of economic trends; asset mapping; and use of WIOA and other funds for incumbent worker training.